aurioldegbelo/geosoft2022/lecture 09/docker101/readme.md

-Getting started with docker: example of commands
+Getting started with docker (some example of commands)

 docker search hello-word
 docker pull [official image]